Who can write posts/send materials?

 Can I use something I’ve already written?

 We’ll accept a “re-purposed” piece that has been reformatted for the blog as long as the prior piece is appropriately cited, linked to, and edited for our audience.
-In some cases we may need you to ask permission to utilize your previous piece.
+Sometimes we may need you to ask permission to utilize your previous piece.

 How will my post be promoted?
 What can I do to promote the blog and/or my post?

-We’ll let you know when your post goes live so that you can share as broadly as you’d like!
-The University of Minnesota Center of Excellence and University at Albany’s Catalyst MCH Program student editor’s will promote new posts on their respective social media sites, newsletters, and websites using the hashtag #mchleads.
+We will let you know when your post goes live so you can share it as broadly as you like!
+The University of Minnesota Center of Excellence and University at Albany’s Catalyst MCH Program student editors will promote new posts on their respective social media sites, newsletters, and websites using the hashtag #mchleads.
 They will also periodically share with the Trainee Ambassador Group (TAG) and others at MCH (including your MCH COE or Catalyst program) so that they can see (and share!) your good work.
 We will also ask you to kindly provide the names and contact information of anyone you would like us to forward your published article to.

 We encourage you to re-post and share with fellow students, staff, and faculty at your own institutions!
 Remember to check the blog monthly for new posts and resources!